THAILAND: Bangkok & Chiang Mai

 Clothing everywhere on the tour is casual, lightweight, and comfortable: sandals, sneakers, tees, slacks, skirts, and shorts (no shorts in temples).
 Pack lightly—save room for purchases!

 Thailand tour is 10 days, and includes 8 nights at two 4-star hotels (double occupancy), international air Los Angeles-Taipei (premium economy), Taipei-Bangkok (business class) and domestic air Bangkok-Chiang Mai (short economy class flight), ground transportation, meals when taken with the group (except casual food snacks), two hands-on cooking classes, van tours, and site entrance fees.
-Tour includes beer—and wine at dinner.
+Tour does not include travel insurance, hotel gratuities and personal expenses, alcohol except Thai beer at meals.

-Please send your $5400 check (made out to Nancy Zaslavsky) with a signed, completed application to the address on the application.
+Please send your $3000 deposit check (made out to Nancy Zaslavsky) with a signed, completed application to the address on the application.